 Role - European Statutory Instruments Committee

 The European Statutory Instruments Committee was established by the House of Commons to "sift" proposed negative instruments following the passing of the EU (Withdrawal) Act 2018.
 The House of Lords has added this new "sifting" role to the work of the Secondary Legislation Scrutiny Committee.
 In March 2021, the committee’s role was expanded to include sifting proposed negative instruments laid under the EU Future Relationship Act 2020.

-The EU Withdrawal Act also provides that committees in each House should "sift" these proposed negative instruments, to determine if any put forward for the negative procedure contain material that would be more appropriate to the affirmative procedure (which requires a debate in each House).
+The EU Withdrawal Act also provides that committees in each House "sift" these proposed negative instruments, to determine if any put forward for the negative procedure contain material that would be more appropriate to the affirmative procedure (which requires a debate in each House).

-Recommendations of the "sifting" committees will appear in weekly reports.
-The statutory instruments will then be laid before Parliament, under either the negative or affirmative procedure, and will be subject to the normal scrutiny processes, including consideration by the Joint Committee on Statutory Instruments and the House of Lords Secondary Legislation Scrutiny Committee.
+Recommendations of the "sifting" committees appear in reports shortly after the committees have met.
+The statutory instruments are then laid before Parliament, under either the negative or affirmative procedure, and are subject to the normal scrutiny processes, including consideration by the Joint Committee on Statutory Instruments and the House of Lords Secondary Legislation Scrutiny Committee.